ironbee/ironbee/clipp/clipp.md

 **The `clipp` command**

 The `clipp` command takes a configuration hash.
+The current best practice is to pass in any configuration as command line options and define inputs via ClippScript (see `clippscript.md`).

-The only required options are an input describing option (`:input` or `:input_hash`).
-Several others can manipulate how clipp is run, and all options are provided to the ERB template for generating the IronBee configuration file.
+All options are provided to the ERB template for generating the IronBee configuration file.

 Currently meaningful options modifying how CLIPP is invoked are: